Janca/fking-spaghetti/README.md

 ```

 ## Status
-Well, it works... there are some bugs for sure.
-A major rewrite is in the near future, but I like to get the idea working,
-and then fix... maybe.
+Well, it's been rewritten, I hope the pythonic gods can forgive me for what I've done.
 Please open issues for any bug you may find, and check back often.

+### Custom Scraping Source
+Want to scrape your own location?
+Implement `fking.scrapers.IScraper` yourself, and you could (*potentially*) scrape
+from anywhere.

 ### Feature Ideas